 Villa e Collezione Panza, Piazza Litta 1, Varese

 Light carves out the world around us.
 It separates night from day, and its particles are always in motion.
-Recognizing these peculiarly architectural qualities of light, MADWORKSHOP, the Accademia di Architettura di Mendrisio and FAI – Fondo Ambiente Italiano (the National Trust for Italy) are launching Light Theaters, a new exhibition opening at Villa Panza in Varese, Italy on 10 February 2018.
+Recognizing these innately architectural qualities of light, MADWORKSHOP, the Accademia di Architettura di Mendrisio, and FAI – Fondo Ambiente Italiano (the National Trust for Italy) embarked on an semester long exploration of the topic.
+The final results of this academic collaboration became the Light Theaters exhibition which was on display at Villa Panza in Varese, Italy during the Winter of 2018.

-Director of the Accademia di Architettura di Mendrisio, Riccardo Blumer has spent the last six months working closely with the Academy’s students, studying the dynamics of light in space.
-This exploration is now culminating in an exhibition of ten elaborate new pieces that intrigue the eye and play with perception, illuminating and refracting the ocular experience.
+Director of the Accademia di Architettura di Mendrisio, Riccardo Blumer spent six months working closely with the Academy’s students, studying the dynamics of light in space.
+This exploration culminated in an exhibition of ten elaborate pieces that intrigue the eye and play with perception, illuminating and refracting the ocular experience.
 Inspired by everything from VR and sci-fi to the luminescent grandeur of high baroque, these visually stimulating installations are unified in their use of artificial light as a sculptural medium.

 The exhibition was also inspired by the nearby Sacro Monte di Varese complex, recognized as a World Heritage Site by UNESCO.
 Several of the artworks also consider the history and scenography of this historic place, tracing ancient lines of pilgrimage through the surrounding mountains with light beams and immersive experiences.